CoalaWeb/jquery-html5cvm/README.md

 ## <a name="issues"></a>Issues

 Do you have an issue?
 Found a bug?
 Want to request a new feature?
-Then drop and create an [issue](https://github.com/CoalaWeb/jquery-html5cvm/issues).
+Then create a new issue [here](https://github.com/CoalaWeb/jquery-html5cvm/issues).